Alexscodingexperience/codingTasks/README_task_4.md

 In this file, a loop is used to create a pattern of *, this is important if you want to design something, it also is done in just one loop for efficiency.

+### Credits

+All code was written by Alexander Wilson.